 The name of some early Pallava rulers like Simhavarman and Sivakandavarman are know from a few copperplate-charters, written in Pakrit and probably belonging to the third century AD.
 (AInd: South India: The Pallava)

 The title SivaKandavarman, in particular, could be related to Skandacisya, mentioned to be the son of Aswataman (and the nagi queen) whom we had identified as king Hun-Tien of the Funan Empire (Kambuja Desa: The Funan court: King Hun Tien and the establishment of Funan).
 That could be the early ancestral lineage of the Pallava court when Aswataman still ruled the Menam Valley.
 Before they were driven out from Funan by the Chenla's uprising, evidences show that their residence was located on the Kedah mountain of Malaya and Ganthari was their new country founded as a reminiscence of Parthia (Nokor Khme: The Impact of Krakatoa: The Sea Trade Route).
 In that case, Skandacisya might have been related to king Mulavarman who left an inscription at Kotei that was dated at the beginning of the fifth century.
 Other inscriptions that were erected by king Purnavarman at the middle of the same century were found at western part of Java (ISSA: The Indianization: The First Evidence of the Indianization of the Farther India).
 They are evidences that Ganthari already extended itself to western Java and probably to South India where they established Kanchipura as a seaport to control the straight of Malaka.
 The Varman titles along with the Simha and Kanda's legacy are consistent with those of the Southeast Asian Funan court (Kamboja: The Kamboja Desa: The Varman legacy).
-In their own history, the Pallava's records show conflicts with older South Indian royal courts, especially the Pandya.
+In their own history, the Pallava's records show conflicts with older South Indian houses, especially the Pandyas.
 The Indian source indicates that their presence in South India was regarded by most as intruders.
 There were times that they were completely subdued but managed to recover in a short time later.
-The titles Narasimhavarman, Paramessvaravarman and Mahendravarman of the next Pallava Kings were, on the other hand common with the ParamKambojan legacy of Sri Dharmaraja (The Nagadvipa: The Land of the Nagas: Sri Paramesvara).
+The titles Narasimhavarman, Paramessvaravarman and Mahendravarman of the next Pallava Kings were, on the other hand common to the ParamKambojan legacy of Southeast Asia (The Nagadvipa: The Land of the Nagas: Sri Paramesvara).
 To sustain his kingdom, Narasimhavarman is said to have defeated the Cholas, Cheras and Kalabras.
 He gave shelter to a Ceylonese prince Manavarman and sent two naval expeditions to Ceylon to help him establishing the throne of that country.
 This southern development let us to believe that the Kambujan kings was strengthening its position to the south and appeared to be in conjunction to the final fall of the court of Jayavarman I at Ba-Phnom.
 From now on, Chinese source stopped mentioning about Funan altogether.
 At the same time, the Pallavas appears to hold another tradition that traces the origin of their race from their founder Nandivarman.
 His legendary birth from the marriage of a Cholean prince with a Nagi princess apparently mimic the Khmer legend of Prah Thong and Neang Nag (BEFEO XI: Etudes Cambodgienne: La legend de la Nagi, By George Coedes).
 The connection indicates that the newly formed Kanchipura court included many of the kaundinya and the Nagi princess family members.